 All of the various telephone numbers used by Alfi and Blue Bath route to the same automated answering system.
 Customer service is sometimes hard to get in touch with.
 Long hold times are typical.
 After about three minutes, the automatic answering computer will give you a choice of leaving a call-back message.
 If you leave a message you will get a call back, usually within 24 hours.
 Once you get a customer agent, you will usually get your question answered.
-Agents are knowledgeable about Alfi faucets and generally cordial and helpful.
-Most of the representatives we talked to have an excellent command of English but with a definite Chinese accent which can sometimes make them hard to understand.
+Agents are knowledgeable about Alfi faucets and generally cordial and helpful..

-Alfi routinely describes its faucets as compliant with the joint U.S./Canadian mechanical safety and reliability standards and the North American lead-free standard.
-However, none of the seven accredited organizations that test and certify faucets as compliant with North American standards have ever heard of Alfi faucets.
+Alfi routinely identifies its faucets as in compliance with the joint U.S./Canadian mechanical safety and reliability standards (ASME A112.18.1/CSA 125.1) and the North American lead-free standard (ANSI 61/9).
+However, none of the seven accredited organizations that test and certify faucets to North American standards have ever heard of Alfi faucets.

 We are continuing to research the company.
 If you have experience with Alfi faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.